unfoldingWord-dev/Resource-Container/docs/structure.rst

     en_ulb_gen_book/

 .. note:: Although convenient, the directory or file name should not be solely relied upon when determining the composition of an RC.
-    Therefore, whenever possible you should consult the :doc:`manifest`.
+    Therefore, whenever possible you should consult the :ref:`manifest`.

 .. _structure-directory:
 Directory Structure